smartcontractkit/documentation/docs/Solana/overview.md

 > 📘 Please note that Price Feeds performance relies on the chains they are deployed on.
 Periods of high network congestion may impact the frequency of Chainlink Price Feeds.
 Subscribe to [Solana status](https://status.solana.com/) notifications to stay updated on system performance.

+To learn how to mitigate risk to your applications, read the [Selecting Quality Data Feeds](/docs/selecting-data-feeds/) page.

 ## Table of Contents

 + [Chainlink products and Solana clusters](#chainlink-products-and-solana-clusters)